Yourco Logo

 • Maintain open communication about expectations and employee rights

-Effective communication, such as using SMS for rapid alerts, is important to keep employees informed of their rights and responsibilities during emergencies.
-A proactive approach to compliance reduces legal risk and helps maintain employee trust during challenging circumstances.
+Effective communication, such as using SMS for rapid alerts, keeps employees informed of their rights and responsibilities during emergencies.

 Supporting Employee Mental Health During Natural Disasters

-During and after natural disasters, employee mental health support becomes necessary.
-The World Health Organization (WHO) reports that about one in five people (22%) who experience conflict or disaster develop conditions like depression, anxiety, or PTSD.
+Employee mental health support during and after natural disasters is a legal, operational, and human responsibility.
+The World Health Organization (WHO) reports that about one in five people who experience conflict or disaster develop conditions like depression, anxiety, or PTSD.
 Without proper support, these issues can seriously impact both personal recovery and workplace productivity.

 Resources and Strategies